Muhammad Ajmal Cheema: Political career

+He joined Pakistan Tehreek-e-Insaf (PTI) in 2013.
+He contested the 2013 Pakistani general election as a candidate of the PTI from PP-51 Faisalabad-I but was defeated by Azad Ali Tabassum of Pakistan Muslim League (N) (PML(N)).

-He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-97 (Faisalabad-I) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as an independent candidate from PP-97 Faisalabad-I in the 2018 Punjab provincial election.
+He received 42,405 votes and defeated Ali Afzal Sahi, a candidate of the PTI.

-He joined Pakistan Tehreek-e-Insaf (PTI) following his election.
+He joined the PTI following his election.

 On 12 September 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Sardar Usman Buzdar.
 On 13 September 2018, he was appointed as Provincial Minister of Punjab for Bait-ul-Mal and Social Welfare.

 He was removed from the charge of provincial minister of Punjab for Baitul Maal and Social Welfare on 19 July 2019.

-He nowadays being accused of adultery/supported in adultery of the same Baitul Maal and Social Welfare underage girls he was custodian of.
+He was being accused of adultery/supported in adultery of the same Baitul Maal and Social Welfare underage girls he was custodian of.